pmndrs/gltfjsx/readme.md

       </Suspense>
 ```

-4️⃣ Now you can make the model dynamic.

-Change colors for example:
+Now you can make the model dynamic.
+Change its colors for example:

 ```jsx
 <mesh geometry={nodes.Cube_003_1.geometry} material={materials.inner} material-color="green" />